Aruva Velu: Plot

 The film begins with Velu (Nassar) being sentenced to the death penalty.

 In the past, Velu was an angry man who solved villagers problems by violence.
 Whereas Muthurasa (Rajesh), Velu's uncle, was a respected village chief who solved villagers problems peacefully.
 Maruthayi (Urvashi), Muthurasa's daughter, loved her cousin Velu.
 Alavanthar (Anandaraj), a stone-hearted rich landlord, exploits the villagers and with his twin sons (Ram-Lakshman) spread terror among the villagers.
 Muthurasa helped the villagers by giving them some lands.
 Alavanthar, angry, managed to kill some villagers and Muthurasa informed the police.
 Alavanthar was therefore arrested, he was immediately released and killed Muthurasa.
-To take revenge, Velu killed one of Alavanthar's son and he was arrested.
+To take revenge, Velu killed one of Alavanthar's sons and he was arrested.
 Thereafter, Velu managed to escape from jail and killed the other son of Alavanthar.
 Alavanthar killed a police officer and blamed Velu for the murder.
 Velu was once again sent to jail and Maruthayi committed suicide.
 At her funeral, Velu, who was escorted by the police, escaped and he eventually killed Alavanthar.

 Velu is then hanged in jail for his crimes.